muskit/qmk-omni-key/README.md

 };
 ```

 `KC_OMNI` is the variable for referencing the omni-key in code.
-Here, it is set to `QK_KB_9`, which is the constant of the next available custom command for [Monsgeek M1W's QMK VIA code](https://github.com/monsgeek/qmk_firmware/tree/wireless/keyboards/monsgeek/m1w).
+Here, it is set to `QK_KB_9`, which is the constant of the next available custom keycode for [Monsgeek M1W's QMK VIA code](https://github.com/MonsGeek/qmk_firmware/blob/b7e728715166f41e195197b261ae40cef8e20eb8/keyboards/monsgeek/m1w/keyboard.json#L33).
 Substitute this constant for something else, like a another custom command (`QK_KB_n` where `n` is an integer) or `SAFE_RANGE`. **Make sure to adapt to your current keymap.**

-If you do want to set it to a `QK_KB` constant for VIA, check your definition JSON to see what index the keycode will be at when you add it.
-For my Monsgeek M1W, adding the keycode would result in the JSON's `customKeycodes` array being the following:
+If you do want to set it to a `QK_KB` keycode for VIA, check your definition JSON to see what index the keycode will be at when you add it.
+For my [Monsgeek M1W with QMK firmware](https://github.com/monsgeek/qmk_firmware/tree/wireless/keyboards/monsgeek/m1w), adding the keycode would result in the JSON's `customKeycodes` array being the following:

 ```JSON
 "customKeycodes": [